shaik1002/biggitlabbomb/doc/development/documentation/backporting.md

 Prerequisites:

 - The person requesting the backport does this step.
-You must have at least the Developer role for the [Technical Writing project](https://gitlab.com/gitlab-org/technical-writing).
+You must have at least the Developer role in the [Technical Writing project](https://gitlab.com/gitlab-org/technical-writing).

 1. Open an [issue in the Technical Writing project](https://gitlab.com/gitlab-org/technical-writing/-/issues/new) using the [backport changes template](https://gitlab.com/gitlab-org/technical-writing/-/blob/main/.gitlab/issue_templates/backport_changes.md).